ucsb-cs48/s20/_lab/lab10.md

 * <https://github.com/ucsb-cs48-s20/project-s0-t2-env/graphs/contributors>
 * etc.

 That page shows graphs of contributions to the repo over time at the level of commits.

+Link to that page in your repo.

 Note that this page cannot tell the whole story: just because  team member Alice had 20 commits while Beth had only 5 does not necessarily mean that Alice did five times as much work as Beth.
 Perhaps both Alice and Beth contributed to the team in important ways, and the nature of their contributions was different.
-But a disparity between commits of a factor of 5 does tell some kind of story, and in your account of each team members contributions, you should help us understand that picture.
+Perhaps Beth contributed to significant skunk works project that is not shown, or perhaps her commits were much larger than Alice's individual ones.
+In any case, a disparity between commits of a factor of 5 does tell some kind of story, and in your account of each team members contributions, you should help us understand that picture.

 If indeed, some team members contributed more than others, this is an opportunity to have an honest conversation about that, and as a team, decide how to tell that story.